Firstbober/krita-rpc/README.md

 After installing pypresence package clone this repository or download source code from releases and unpack.
 After unpacking copy `discord_rpc.desktop` and `discord_rpc` folder to pykrita catalog.
-You can find this in Krita clicking `Settings -> Manager Resources -> Open Resource Folder` and here is pykrira catalog.
+You can find this in Krita clicking `Settings -> Manager Resources -> Open Resource Folder` and here is pykrita catalog.